-- Cholsey Parish Council supports the objections of Wallingford Town Council - The Council considers that nothing significant has changed since the previous application was refused in 2010 to justify approval. - The Parish Council is also concerned about the increase in traffic movements this development would create.
+- Cholsey Parish Council continue to object - Support the objections of Wallingford Town Council - The Council considers that nothing significant has changed since the previous application was refused in 2010 to justify approval. - The Parish Council is also concerned about the increase in traffic movements this development would create.

-3.3 Oxfordshire County Council
+3.4 Oxfordshire County Council